redecentralize/alternative-internet/README.md

 ## H

+### Hyperboria

+[Hyperboria](http://hyperboria.net/) is a global decentralized network of "nodes" running cjdns software.
+The goal of Hyperboria is to provide an alternative to the internet with the principles of security, scalability and decentralization at the core.
+Anyone can participate in the network by locating a peer that is already connected.

 ## I

 [Idno](http://idno.co/) is a distributed social publishing platform for companies, groups and individuals, based on [IndieWeb](http://indiewebcamp.com) technologies.
 All the code is available on [GitHub](https://github.com/idno/idno).